rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 Usually the document has the same name as the source used, so that I can find the document when the source describes it.
 Some documents--like webpages--don't have names.
-When that happens, I create a name, typically starting the name with the last name of the primary author a hyphen and the year the document was published.
+When that happens, I create a name, typically starting with the last name of the primary author, then a hyphen, then the year the document was published, and finally either the author's title or an abbreviation of the title.
 So the contents of the webpage "My Great Insights" written by John Smith in 2013, would be in the file "smith-2013 my great insights.txt".